SteamDeckHomebrew/decky-plugin-store/README.md

 alphabetically sorted to avoid merge conflicts.

-If adding or updating a single dependency inside the `pyproject.toml`, you need to update the lockfile. please run `poetry lock --no-update` to do as little changes to the lockfile as possible, unless your intention is to refresh every single dependency.
+If adding or updating a single dependency inside the `pyproject.toml`, you need to update the lockfile. please run `make deps/lock` to do as little changes to the lockfile as possible, unless your intention is to refresh every single dependency, then `make deps/upgrade` should be a better option.
+But you probably shouldn't use it unless you really need to.

 ### Running tests

-Simply run `pytest ./tests` to run tests on your local machine.
-If using development docker-compose file, you shall use `docker-compose -f docker-compose.local.yml run plugin_store pytest /tests` - note the path change for tests directory.
+Simply run `make test` to run tests on your local machine.
+If using development docker-compose file, you shall use `docker-compose -f docker-compose.local.yml run plugin_store pytest /tests` - note the path in this command is absolute.
 As docker doesn't have the whole project directory mounted, only the sources root directory, tests are mounted separately and currently only for development docker-compose file.